What is SEND?

 A Graduated Approach to SEND

-The Graduated Approach is a model of action and intervention in schools to help young people who have additional needs.
+The 'graduated approach' is a model of action and intervention in schools to help young people who have additional needs.
 The approach recognises that there is a range of needs and that, where necessary increasing specialist expertise should be brought in to further consider some of the difficulties that students may be experiencing.

-Wave 1 – All children including Non-SEND children
+High Quality Inclusive Teaching – All children including Non-SEND children

 This includes all students whose individual learning needs can be met through high quality teaching and learning through differentiation (making work/ tasks different in order to cater for all individual learning styles).